lanesawyer/100-days-of-code/log.md

 **Thoughts:** I need to write down exactly what I want to add to the site so I have more direction on future days.

 **Link to work:** [My Repo](https://github.com/lanesawyer/52-things)

+### Day 16: February 4, 2017

+**Today's Progress**: I created a React Native DnD character application and started working on that.

+**Thoughts:** React Native was super easy to set up!
+This will be a fun little experiment.

+**Link to work:** Don't have a repository for it yet.